open5e/open5e/source/monsters/tome-of-beasts/G/giants/jotun-giant.rst

-**Frightful Presence.** Each creature of the giant’s choice that is within 120 feet of the giant and aware of it must succeed on a DC 19 Wisdom saving throw or become frightened for 1 minute.
+**Frightful Presence.** Each creature of the giant’s choice that is within 120 feet of the giant and aware of it must succeed on a DC 19 Wisdom saving throw or become :ref:`srd:frightened` for 1 minute.
 A creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Once a creature’s saving throw is successful, it is immune to the giant’s